There's a reason why ''Dragon Age II'' is the most depressing game in the franchise, possibly [[UpToEleven even more so]] than ''Inquisition''.

 ** For bonus tears, if it's Bethany? [[spoiler:Listen to Varric.
 The man is ''devastated.''
 Major voice acting props to Creator/BrianBloom, because if Hawke's own broken heart doesn't move the player to tears, Varric's ''will.''
-Not only that, but the way he talks about the matter when they get back to Kirkwall just lets you know that he will never, ever stop blaming himself for her death.
+Not only that, but clicking on him throughout the next act will sometimes prompt him to say, "Poor Sunshine.
+Bartrand will pay for her death, I promise you."
+That's ''three years after she dies''.
+Varric is openly affectionate with Bethany, arguably more than he is with any other character, and you just know he will never, ever stop blaming himself for her fate.
 "Oh, Sunshine," indeed.]]

 * A bit of FridgeBrilliance, but the relationship between Malcolm and Carver can really bring a tear once it's explained. [[spoiler: After helping the Grey Wardens]], Malcolm hoped that he would never sire a child with magic, and he wouldn't wish it on anyone.
 This would suggest that Carver, who can never have magic, would have been the son he always wanted; but Malcolm had to spend most of his time with Bethany and potentially Hawke, seeing as how they needed to learn to master magic.
 And Carver seemed to resent his father for it.

 * Conversations with Carver can be this if you move him along the friendship path.
-It's clear they both want to let go of their animosity but neither of them seems to know how.
+It's clear that both siblings want to let go of their animosity but neither of them seems to know how.

 * Many of Carver's lines [[spoiler:during the last part of the game if he became either a Warden or a Templar]].
 Particularly effective if the player developed a BigBrotherInstinct towards him.
 Also especially poignant considering [[spoiler:you don't see him for most of the game]].